bemit/FormantaSass/README.md

 // here - if really necessary - the low-level rules can be overwritten
 ```

+## Aims

+Having a code-controlled CSS framework, which produces CSS from variable configurations and provides logic components, to ease config-based styles in clean-data environments.

+**additional aim since `0.20.0`:**

+Combining the flexibility of low-level style architectures, like Basscss, with the readyness and consistency of frameworks like Bootstrap.

+Using the CSS generator (Sass) var overriding together with optional CSS output and CSS overriding patterns to produce a small-size output.

+> From Version `>0.20.0` onwards this library is inspired and based upon [mustard-ui](https://kylelogue.github.io/mustard-ui) and [Basscss](https://basscss.com/).
+But written in Sass, with more configuration options through Sass variables, which where not existing in mustard or done by CSS vars in Basscss.
+Sass mixins are included for easier reuse without copying Sass/CSS.

+**additional aim since `0.23.0`:**

+Optimal design translations from UI language specifications, through better interoperable low-level attributes and elements which use e.g. Material-UI influenced color semantics, together with the low-level/OOCSS type of naming, modular components and controlled CSS output.

 ## Versions

 This project is **in beta**.